 Hawke's claims to combat experience is all documented and on official record, and while he did one "black" contract, most of his contract work was "grey" or "white," and all of his military service was "white" as he preferred the honor and honesty it permitted.
 Before 9/11, combat tours were prized, and he chased everyone he could get.
 As Hawke says, "Gone are the days of the quiet and unknown wars," and he salutes all the young warriors,special ops and conventional, active and reserve, contract and civilian, who answered the call, went in harms way, and gave for their country.
 As he also says, "Here is to the future, we are only as good as our next mission."

 Hawke is proud to continue to support his S.F.
 Brethren and sends prayers out for his fallen comrades, their families, and those still serving in harm's way.
-Mykel Hawke supports the Special Forces Association and is a member of his local New Orleans Chapter XXX (30).
+Mykel Hawke supports the Special Forces Association and is a member of his local New Orleans Chapter XXX (30); he also supports the Green Beret Foundation.

-Hawke has developed two survival knives with TOPS, the Hellion Survivor 2020 which is a heavy blade, and the Elite which is the exact same unique design but slightly smaller and lighter.
-In collaboration with Smoky Mountain Knife Works (SMKW), Hawke has produced the MYKEL HAWKE ® brand of knives and survival products.
-He continues to develop unique products, many of which are first of their kind.
+Hawke first introduced two survival knives, the Hellion Survivor and Elite, both of which are now retired.
+With a desire to broaden the product line to include more knives and survival tools, Hawke has launched his own HAWKE BRAND ® featuring an ALL AMERICAN line.
+He continues to develop other unique products, many of which are first of their kind.
 Hawke has written two books on survival, both published by Running Press: a large Reference Manual covering a lot of philosophy and supplemental information, and a Field version with strictly practical information included.
 He has also written a universal language guide (A.G.
 Hawke, Paladin Press) and is working on a number of new books.

 Hawke began his TV career quite by accident.
 He started a Medical company to work in War Zones after Desert Storm.
 The work was intense, so he began a tourism company for his team to get down time working in Costa Rica running children's programs.
 That's how MTV's Road Rules Central America found SpecOps and asked Mykel to help develop the program for their season finale.
 Hawke ended up representing SpecOps in a dual role as a bad guy and the good guy on MTV Road Rules in 1998.
 He then did some consulting for Danish TV in 1999, Boot Camp in 2000, and Fear Factor in 2001.
 After his first TV appearance, he worked on numerous productions as set medic, security, translator, and producer.
 He was mobilized for two years after 9/11.